clementohNZ/monorepo-reference/README.md

 ### Easy TypeScript Refactoring Across Multiple Packages

 The packages have been configured to allow for easy refactoring across multiple packages.
-Your IDE will update call sites in different packages and tou don't have to rebuild each individual package before updating the call site in a separate package.
-This will save a lot of time.
+Your IDE will update call sites in different packages and tou don't have to transpile each individual package to JavaScript and generate the type definition files before you can update the call site in a separate package. **This will save a lot of time**.

 ### End-to-End Testing Framework for Web